 You can do this by working past the State Pension age, or by stop claiming benefits after having claimed it for a period.

+Most of the people get a state pension from the government which helps you cover basic necessities, but it is also recommended trying to save some extra money in a pension fund, to give you a decent standard of living.
 There are different types of company pension plans or occupational pensions available.
-Company pension plans usually require you to make a regular contribution based on a percentage of your salary.
+Workplace pension plans usually require you to make a regular contribution based on a percentage of your salary.
 You receive tax relief on the money paid into the pension.

 It is a great investment in your future to set-up a personal pension plan to supplement the income you receive from a state pension.
 Anyone can set one up whether they are employed, self-employed or not working.
 Private pensions are available from banks, building societies and life insurance companies.
 Once it is established, you can control how much money you pay into it.

-A personal plan does not effect basic State Pension, but may reduce the amount of additional State Pension you can build.
+A personal plan does not affect basic State Pension but may reduce the amount of additional State Pension you can build.
 However, you will be able to receive tax relief on the amount you put in.